lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 # Assembly (120 minutes - computing)

+To acceses at the transcritps information, we need to reconstruct all full-length transcripts from short reads.
+Such operation require dedicated assemblers as the process of assembling a transcriptome violates many of the assumptions of genomic assemblers.
+For example, uniform coverage and the ‘one locus – one contig’ paradigm are not valid for RNA.
+An accurate transcriptome assembler will produce one contig per distinct transcript (isoform) rather than per locus, and different transcripts will have different coverage, reflecting their different expression levels.

+> ### {% icon comment %} Comment
+>
+> Do you want to learn more about the principles behind assembly?
+Follow our [training](https://training.galaxyproject.org/training-material/topics/assembly/tutorials/debruijn-graph-assembly/slides.html).
+>
+{: .comment}

 We will use *Trinity*, a de novo transcriptome assembler for short sequencing reads.
 *Trinity* is the most widely used de novo transcriptome assembler and in continuous development since several years.
 All information about Trinity assembler are here [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki)